 On May 19, 2008, the City Council adopted the Boneyard Creek Master Plan.
 A copy of the plan is available on the City's website at http://urbanaillinois.us/departments/public-works/about-public-works/about-public-works/engineering/boneyard-creek-master-plan.
 The first implementation phase of the plan consists of improvements to the Boneyard Creek from Griggs Street to Broadway Avenue, as well as associated streetscape improvements to Race Street and Broadway Avenue.
-Attached as Exhibit E is a description and drawing of the proposed improvements for this segment of the Boneyard Creek from the Boney
+Attached as Exhibit E is a description and drawing of the proposed improvements for this segment of the Boneyard Creek from the Boney occupied by Carle Printing Services, a department of Carle Foundation Hospital that provides copying and printing services for the hospital.
+The City plans to purchase the portion of the lot that is east of the building and directly adjacent to the Boneyard Creek to allow for its inclusion in the Boneyard Creek Improvements Project.

-The eastern portion of the subject parcel is slated for improvement.
+Under the Master Plan, the eastern portion of the subject parcel is slated for improvement as part of a park.
 Exhibit F consists of engineering drawings for the portion of the project which includes the subject site.
-The subject parcel contains a commercial building which is currently occupied by Carle Printing Services, a department of Carle Foundation Hospital that provides copying and printing services for the hospital, and is zoned B-3,
+The western portion of the subject parcel contains a commercial building which is currently